 For most of the explosions, the battery seal at the end of the battery first ruptures.
 The pressure that is contained within the e-cigarette cylinder then builds to an excessive amount that the cylinder cannot contain, causing the cylinder to explode.
 This explosion is usually at one of the ends of the cylinder.
 The explosion can then propel the battery and container parts across the room dangerously, just as a bullet would be fired from a gun or a small rocket is launched upward.

 Electronic cigarette users have since been warned to only use a power adapter or USB port provided with the product and its battery in the original packaging.
 It is hoped that this warning will prevent even more explosions than are continuing to be seen across the country.

 E-cigarettes are not as safe as they seem at first glance.
 People who smoke these devices are not smoking a healthier cigarette, instead using one with different risks and its own set of potential health and injury circumstances.

 If you have been injured in an e-cigarette explosion, other device malfunction or your property has been damaged due to a fire resulting from one of these smoking devices, you need an experienced product liability and personal injury attorney to help you develop your legal claim.
 Manufacturers can be held liable for product malfunction, just as other e-cigarette users have successfully taken the devices’ makers to court.

-To discuss your case with an attorney in Phoenix, call Cantor Crane at 602.254.2701 for a free, no-obligation consultation.
+To discuss your case with an attorney in Phoenix, call Cantor Injury Lawyers at 602.254.2701 for a free, no-obligation consultation.

 Fill out the form below to recieve a free and confidential intial consultation.